African-American music

 Analyzing African music through the lens of European musicology can leave out much of the cultural use of sound and methods of music making.
 Some methods of African music making are translated more clearly though the music itself, and not in written form.

 Blues and ragtime were developed during the late 19th century through the fusion of West African vocalizations, which employed the natural harmonic series and blue notes.
 "If one considers the five criteria given by Waterman as cluster characteristics for West African music, one finds that three have been well documented as being characteristic of Afro-American music.
 Call-and-response organizational procedures, dominance of a percussive approach to music, and off-beat phrasing of melodic accents have been cited as typical of the genre in virtually every study of any kind of African-American music from work songs, field or street calls, shouts, and spirituals to blues and jazz."

-The earliest jazz and blues recordings were made in the 1920s, and African-American musicians developed related styles such as rhythm and blues in the 1940s.
-In the 1960s, soul performers had a major influence on white US and British singers.
-In the mid-1960s, black musicians developed funk and were leading figures in late 1960s and 1970s genre of fusion.
-In the 1970s and 1980s, black artists developed hip-hop, and in the 1980s introduced the disco-infused dance style known as house music.
-The National Museum of African American Music opened in Nashville, Tennessee on January 18, 2021.
-"It’s the only museum in the U.S. to showcase the 50-plus musical genres and styles created or influenced by African Americans — spirituals, gospel tunes, jazz, hip-hop and more."
+The roots of American popular music are deeply intertwined with African-American contributions and innovation.
+The earliest jazz and blues recordings emerged in the 1910s, marking the beginning of a transformative era in music.
+These genres were heavily influenced by African musical traditions, and they served as the foundation for many musical developments in the years to come.

+As African-American musicians continued to shape the musical landscape, the 1940s witnessed the emergence of rhythm and blues (R&B).
+R&B became a pivotal genre, blending elements of jazz, blues, and gospel, and it laid the groundwork for the evolution of rock and roll in the following decade.

+In the following years, this musical tradition expanded during the Civil Rights Movement.
+New technology for recording and broadcasting helped the spread of the music, inspiring popular songs and smaller styles around the world.
+African American music is not only for entertainment, but connects to the community, identity, and cultures.

 Historic traits

-Most slaves arrived to the Americas from the western coast of Africa.
-This area encompasses modern-day Nigeria, Ghana, Ivory Coast, Senegal, Gambia and parts of Sierra Leone.
+Most slaves arrived in the Americas from the western coast of Africa.
+This area encompasses modern-day Nigeria, Benin, Ghana, Ivory Coast, Senegal, Gambia and parts of Sierra Leone.
 Harmonic and rhythmic features from these areas, European musical instrumentation, and the chattel slavery forced upon Black Americans all contributed to their music.